 Spring at Knole

-This article is about spring 2017 at Knole.
-It will be updated in spring 2018.
+This article is about spring 2018 and will be updated next year.

 Join the chocolate hunt

 Meanwhile, Easter wouldn’t be the same without our annual Cadbury Easter Egg Hunt in Knole Park.
 Pick up a hunt map in Green Court and follow the clues to find ten wooden bird boxes hidden in the park and learn about the variety of birds that live at Knole.
 When you’ve finished, head back to Green Court to claim your tasty chocolate prize.

 Friday 30 March to Friday 6 April, 11am-3pm.
 There are two trails to choose from: one suitable for children aged 3-5 years and the other for 7-12 year olds. £3 per child.

 Visit Knole on Family Monday during the Easter holiday for a range of arts and crafts activities.
 Make your own mask inspired by spring animals and decorate pebbles with colourful paints.

 Monday 9 April from 11am-3pm.
 Activities take place in Green Court and are suitable for ages 5-12 years. £2 per child.

 Set off on a wildlife walk